SnowyCocoon/Game_Development_Portfolio/README.md

 - GameJams related projects
 - Everything else

+Legend for symbols:
+- :construction_worker: - Solo work
+- :dancers: - Team project
+- :pencil2: - Some/All graphics in the game made by me
+- :game_die: - Game Design
+- :computer: - Programming
+- :necktie: - Team Management
+- :poultry_leg: - Rigging and Bone Animations

 # 1. Work Related Projects, Part 1.
 Knoocker/Knowla
 Projects that I've finished in my current job.
 I've programed and designed almost all of them, from start to finish.
 This is how Knoocker works, where single developer work with a graphic designer to create final product from the idea, to relesed game.